html-graph/html-graph.github.io/content/getting-started.md

 }
 {{< /code >}}

+---

-At this point we have two nodes, but they are not connected.
-To connect them we will use <a href="/canvas#add-edge" target="_blank">addEdge</a> method.
-It accepts identifiers of source port and target port.
+Third, let's connect these two nodes.
+For this purpose we will use the
+<a href="/canvas#add-edge" target="_blank">addEdge</a> method.
+It accepts identifiers of the source port and target port.

 {{< code lang="javascript" >}}
 class Application {